venusai24/BlogPlatform/README.md

 The GROG cloud API key  is not provided and the user who is using this application should make his own groqcloud account and put his own api key.
 <br>
-Setup an SQL database fo authentication and a MongoDB database for storage of content and posts.
+Setup an SQL database for authentication and a MongoDB database for storage of content and posts in the blog.
 In a .env file fill the DB_HOST, DB_PASSWORD, DB_USER, DB_NAME and DATABASE_URI.
 <br>
 <h3>Sample .env file:</h3>